Updated for 2007

 Cucumbers are not terribly fussy about soil type (though sandy loam is better) or pH (though some say that keeping the pH very low-acid, say 6.8 to 7.0, helps prevent that bane, the bitter cuke); but they do need really rich soil, so fertilize heavily.

-Also, cucumbers require a lot of water, constantly available; on the other hand, they do not like "wet feet" and can damp off.
-Moreover, they have deep roots--three to four feet--best encouragedby "deep watering".
+Also, cucumbers require a lot of water, constantly available; on the other hand, they do not like “wet feet” and can damp off.
+Moreover, they have deep roots—three to four feet—best encouraged by “deep watering”.
 All that put together means that cucumbers require really well-drained, really deeply spaded soil.

 Their spot in the garden has to be a sunny one.

-The use of plastic mulch--set out a week or two before the expected transplant date--to get and keep the soil warm is a good idea for these heat-loving plants.
-The seedlings can be planted through X-cuts made in such mulch.
-A university report for commercial growers notes that:
+The use of plastic mulch—set out a week or two before the expected transplant date—to get and keep the soil warm is a good idea for these heat-loving plants.
+(See our site page on colored plastic mulches for more information on that topic.)

 Growing